mahananaka/proj6-mongo/README.md

 Usage is pretty self explanatory, error messages will pop up if there is an issue.
 It is a simple web forum otherwise

 ## Testing
 A few test cases have been created.
 If you would like to run the tests yourself this can be done with the command `make test`.
 This will use nose to run all tests that have been written.
 These tests are located in the test_flask_main.py file.
-Write now it tests date time formatting as well as insertion, retrieval, and deletion from the database.
+Right now it tests date time formatting as well as insertion, retrieval, and deletion from the database.